menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Select IP range(s) you want to remove.

-2. From the ellipsis menu select :guilabel:`Delete network` or use ::menuselection:`Actions --> Delete network`.
+2. From the ellipsis menu select :guilabel:`Delete network` or use :menuselection:`Actions --> Delete network`.
 A dialog prompts you to confirm your decision to delete the(se) range(s).

 3. Click :guilabel:`Yes` to delete the range, or :guilabel:`No` to leave it.